JaylenGarner/Outreacher/README.md

 ### Navigation Bar

 The Navigation bar offers users two choices: they can either select 'Info' to access more details about the application or navigate to their Template list.
-Additionally, the option to log out is available in the navbar.
+The option to log out is available.

 ### Template List